-To remain on the G103 course at the second year exam board students must have achieved a weighted average on their best 90 CATS of maths modules (Core and List A modules starting with an MA2 code) of a good 2.1 standard, or if fewer than 90 CATS of MA2 modules are taken (due to List A Stats modules) we calculate the average over all registered MA2 modules.
+To remain on the G103 course at the second year exam board students must have achieved a weighted average on their best 90 CATS of maths modules (Core and List A modules starting with an MA2 code) of a good 2.1 standard.
 The department strictly interprets this to mean 65.0% or above.
 Experience has shown that students who do not achieve this threshold struggle with the four year degree, and by being transferred to the BSc. have a better chance of achieving a good 2.1 or first class degree and can plan their future better.
 For students who take 90 CATS of Core and List A, but fewer than 90 CATS of MA2 modules, we would take the average over the MA2 modules that have been taken, and then look at the overall mark profile, including the other List A modules taken, to make a progression decision on a case by case basis.

-Please note:4th year MMath students are not be able to take second year modules except as unusual options.
+Please note: 4th year MMath students are not be able to take second year modules except as unusual options.
 It is highly unlikely that MA2 modules would be allowed as unusual so choose your modules this year to take this into account.